meilisearch/documentation/learn/configuration/typo_tolerance.md

 ## How are typos calculated

 Typo tolerance is applied before sorting documents.
 It aggregates them and chooses which documents contain words similar to the queried words.
-Meilisearch then uses the [Levenshtein algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance) to check if the words match.
+Meilisearch then uses a prefix [Levenshtein algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance) to check if the words match.
 It accepts every word that **starts with the query words or has the same length**.

 The Levenshtein distance between two words _M_ and _P_ is called "the minimum cost of transforming _M_ into _P_" by performing the following elementary operations: